Scalable Bayesian Learning with posteriors: Experiments

 \subsection{Continual learning with LoRA}

-The purpose of this experiment is to apply a simple Bayesian technique, in particular, an empirical Fisher Laplace approximation to mitigate catastrophic forgetting in an online learning problem.
-It also demonstrates the composability of \posteriors{} with parameter-efficient fine-tuning (PEFT) \cite{peft} and a large language model in Llama 2 \cite{touvron2023llama} from the PyTorch \cite{paszke2019pytorch} ecosystem.
-Extensive experimental details can be found in Appendix~\ref{sec:details_continual_lora}.
+The purpose of this experiment is to apply a simple Bayesian technique made accessible by \posteriors{}, namely, an empirical Fisher Laplace approximation, to mitigate catastrophic forgetting in an online setting with a large-scale model.
+Here, the composability of \posteriors{}, as well as the flexibility of the functional framework, is vital to make use of parameter-efficient fine-tuning (PEFT) \citep{peft} and the Llama 2 \citep{touvron2023llama} large language model from the PyTorch \citep{paszke2019pytorch} ecosystem.
+Extensive details can be found in Appendix~\ref{sec:details_continual_lora}.

-We consider the problem of episodal continual learning \cite{kirkpatrick2017overcoming, nguyen2017variational} where each episode's data, $y_n$, is one of 20 books from the PG19~\cite{raecompressive2019} dataset with 15\% of each book held out for testing.
-We compare simple online gradient descent with an approximation to the Bayesian online update \eqref{eq:bayes} $p(\theta \mid y_{1:n}) \propto p(\theta \mid y_{1:n-1}) p(y_n \mid \theta)$ in Figure~\ref{fig:continual_a} and \ref{fig:continual_b}.
-Our baseline uses AdamW \cite{loshchilov2018decoupled} with a constant learning rate, and we reset all hyperparameters (including momentum) between each episode.
-The Laplace posterior from the previous episode is then used as the prior for the next episode following the suggested amendment to the EWC method \cite{kirkpatrick2017overcoming} recommended in \cite{huszar2018note}.
+We consider the problem of episodal continual learning \citep{kirkpatrick2017overcoming, nguyen2017variational} where each episode's data, $y_n$, is one of 20 books from the PG19~\citep{raecompressive2019} dataset with 15\% of each book held out for testing.
+We compare simple online gradient descent with an approximation to the Bayesian online update \eqref{eq:bayes} $p(\theta \mid y_{1:n}) \propto p(\theta \mid y_{1:n-1}) p(y_n \mid \theta)$ in Figures~\ref{fig:continual_a} and \ref{fig:continual_b}.
+Our baseline implements AdamW via \texttt{torchopt}'s integration within the posteriors{} unified API.
+The Laplace posterior from the previous episode is then used as the prior for the next episode following the suggested amendment to the EWC method \citep{kirkpatrick2017overcoming} recommended in \citep{huszar2018note}.
 We also train an offline version of the same model with access to all books to indicate the model's total capacity (although unrealistic of an online pipeline).

-We use LoRA \cite{hu2021lora} to fine-tune the query, key and output weight matrices in the last attention layer of the 7B parameter model Llama 2 model \cite{touvron2023llama}.
-LoRA computes a low-rank approximation to the weight updates and is implemented in the PEFT library \cite{peft}, which integrates easily into \posteriors{} code.
+We use LoRA \citep{hu2021lora} to fine-tune the query, key and output weight matrices in the last attention layer of the 7B parameter model Llama 2 model \citep{touvron2023llama}.
+LoRA computes a low-rank approximation to the weight updates and is implemented in the PEFT library \cite{peft}, which integrates easily into functional \posteriors{} code.
 We use standard choices for the rank ($r=8$) and scaling ($\alpha=32$) parameters.